 Mati continues to develop, support and maintain its intellectual property portfolio with the goal of providing protection from competitors and further expanding the patent coverage for the PPDS platform.
 While the protection afforded by intellectual property is subject to uncertainties, Mati believes that its patent portfolio provides meaningful protection for the PPDS delivery platform.

-Mati’s current focus is on the latanoprost punctal plug delivery system (“L-PPDS”) for patients with ocular hypertension and glaucoma.
-The program is currently in a Phase IIb multi-center clinical trial in the United States.
+Mati’s current focus is on the nepafenac punctal plug delivery system (“N-PPDS”) for the relief of pain and inflammation following cataract surgery.
+The program is currently in a Phase III multi-center clinical trial in the United States.

 About Mati Therapeutics Inc.